 Two decades ago, the Revolutionary Armed Forces of Colombia (FARC) controlled a swath of jungle the size of Switzerland, and the group’s brazen criminal activities were notorious around the world.
 But since then, Colombia has come to enjoy a measure of safety unseen in decades.
 Its mountain-backed capital city, Bogotá, is well worth visiting for its excellent museums and historic neighborhoods such as La Candelaria and Usaquén.
 But the centerpiece of any first visit to Colombia should be the exquisite colonial city of Cartagena, still surrounded by the extensive walls and fortifications that were originally constructed to repel Caribbean pirates.
 Its wealthy residents built elaborate mansions and palaces, many of which have now been converted into atmospheric hotels and restaurants.

-Before your visit, I recommend reading “Love in the Time of Cholera,” the famous novel by Gabriel García Márquez set in 19th-century Cartagena.
+Before your visit, we recommend reading “Love in the Time of Cholera,” the famous novel by Gabriel García Márquez set in 19th-century Cartagena.

 Look for cocktails using delicious and unusual fresh fruit juices, such as lulo and corozo.
 Ubiquitous aguardiente, the national spirit, has a pleasing anise note.
 El Coro Lounge Bar at the surprisingly atmospheric Sofitel Legend Santa Clara Cartagena mixes delicious cocktails.
 The accommodating barman offered to make a customized drink for me.
 He combined fresh lulo juice, aguardiente and sugar to make a cocktail of unimpeachable Colombian pedigree.
 It tasted perfectly balanced, with anise overtones tempered by creamy citrus notes.

 Same as New York (EST).

 To phone hotels in Colombia, dial 011 (international access) + 57 (Colombia code) + city code and local numbers.